adeoti-ade/airline_delay/README.md

 # airline_delay
 This repository consists a personal project that classifies if a flight will get delayed based on some features.
 The project uses a data from Kaggle to build a machine learning process

-# fake-news-classifier
-This is capstone project required by Udacity to pass the Data Science NanoDegree.
-The project is a classifier that aims to classify an article as either fake or real based on the title of the article and the article content.
-The project follows the data CRISP-DM method

 ### Table of Content8